file-format/Docs/en/spreadsheet/csv.md

   "lastmod" : "2019-12-10"
 }

+## What is a CSV file?

-Files with CSV (Comma Separated Values) extension represent plain text files that contain records of data with comma separated values.
+Files with .csv (Comma Separated Values) extension represent plain text files that contain records of data with comma separated values.
 Each line in a CSV file is a new record from the set of records contained in the file.
 Such files are generated when data transfer is intended from one storage system to another.
 Since all applications can recognize records separated by comma, import of such data files to database is done very conveniently.
 Almost all spreadsheet applications such as Microsoft Excel or OpenOffice Calc can import CSV without much effort.
 Data imported from such files is arranged in cells of a spreadsheet for representation to user.

 ## Brief History ##